Speech Therapy Activities

 About the Author

 Lindsey is an M.S.
 CCC-SLP from Salt Lake City, UT.
 She received both her B.S. and M.S. from Utah State University.
-When she's not chasing her 4 crazy kids around, she enjoys creating therapy ideas and materials.
+When she's not chasing her 4 crazy kids (soon to be 5) around, she enjoys creating therapy ideas and materials.
 Read More